shreeyashree-65/shreeyashree-65/README.md

 -Kinda obsessed with the idea of a user-owned, decentralized web.

--Driven to create technology that leaves a lasting and meaningful mark on the world.
+-Wiling to create technology that leaves a lasting and meaningful mark on the world.

 **Currently focused on:**